Abs-Futy7/Github-Profile-Viewer/README.md

 # Github-Profile-Viewer
-Put ant github profile and get the view access along with the repos
+Put any github profile and get the view access along with the repos